Jaytmitch/Group-8/README.md

 Languages:
 - Using Python to work alongside the Django framework (Back End).
 - Using HTML for website layout and design (Front End).
 - Using CSS for website styling (Front End).

+Editing README to trigger a circle ci workflow.

 Project Hosted At:
 http://myface.pythonanywhere.com/